 Most Americans reading this have never missed more than a handful of meals in a row.
-You've likely never seen the walking corpses of famished children begging for food.
-You've never experienced warlords without any ethical rules killing indiscriminately, trafficking young children, and gifting captured women to their private army.
-You've never considered the need to kill their [previously] friendly neighbor to protect your family because the neighbor's children are almost dead from starvation and they are coming to take your [supposed] food by force.
-Americans have never watched their closest loved ones suffer from starvation, famine related diseases, and the cruelest violence imaginable for weeks on end, with no end in sight, utterly desperate, always expecting and sometimes wishing the next day to be your last on this earth.
-You've never had to ponder the need to eat the body of their deceased neighbor or a family member to stay alive.
+They've likely never seen the walking corpses of famished children begging for food.
+They've never experienced warlords without any ethical rules killing indiscriminately, trafficking young children, and gifting captured women to their private army.
+They've never considered the need to kill their [previously] friendly neighbor to protect their family because the neighbor's children are almost dead from starvation and the neighbor is coming to take their [supposed] food by force.
+Americans have never watched their closest loved ones suffer from starvation, famine related diseases, and the cruelest violence imaginable for weeks on end, with no end in sight, utterly desperate, always expecting and sometimes wishing the next day to be their last on this earth.
+They've never had to ponder the need to eat the body of their deceased neighbor or a family member to stay alive.